PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Results

-The higher quality predictions are not the only advantage of \textit{PADA} over MoE (both \textit{T5-MoE} and \textit{Tr-MoE}).
-Particularly, for \textit{PADA} we train a single model while for MoE we train a unique model for each source domain, hence the number of parameters in the MoE framework linearly increases with the number of source domains.
+The advantage of \emph{PADA} over MoE goes beyond improved predictions.
+Particularly, for \emph{PADA} we train a single model while for MoE we train a unique model for each source domain, hence the number of parameters in the MoE framework linearly increases with the number of source domains.
 For example, in our setups, \textit{Tr-MoE} trains five DistilBERT models (one for each source domain and one for all source domains together), resulting in $5 \cdot 66M = 330M$ parameters.
-In contrast, the \textit{PADA} models keep the $220M$ parameters of T5, and this number is kept fixed regardless of the number of source domains.
+In contrast, the \emph{PADA} models keep the $220M$ parameters of T5, regardless of the number of source domains.

+\paragraph{Sequence Tagging} In order to demonstrate the wide applicability of our approach, we go beyond text classification (with 2 (Rumour Detection) or 3 (MNLI) classes) and also consider Aspect Prediction: A sequence tagging task.
+We are particularly curious to see if the aforementioned patterns replicate in this qualitatively different task.
+Our results are presented in Table \ref{tab:absa}, where we report the binary-F1 score (the F1 score of the aspect class).
+Crucially, the patterns we observe for text classification can also be detected for sequence tagging.
+Particularly, \emph{PADA} is the best performing model in 4 of 4 settings compared to its baselines.
+On average, \emph{PADA} outperforms the second-best model, \textit{T5-IRM}, by $3.5\%$ on average.
+Given the average results of \textit{T5-UB} ($69.4\%$) and \textit{T5-NoDA} ($38.7\%$), the error reduction is $24\%$.

-Our results exhibit the superiority of \textit{PADA} and its variants, \textit{PADA-DN} and \textit{PADA-NC}, over all other models in 9 of 10 settings.
-Particularly, \textit{PADA} outperforms the non-\textit{PADA} models in 7 of our 10 settings, \textit{PADA-NC} outperforms these models in 6 settings, and \textit{PADA-DN} in 5 settings.
-Moreover, \textit{PADA} outperforms the \textit{PADA-DN} variant in all rumour detection settings and in 3 out of 5 MNLI settings, and its \textit{PADA-NC} variant in 8 of 10 settings overall.
-These results highlight the importance of our design choices: (a) including DRFs in the example-specific prompts, tailoring them to express the relation between the source domains and the test example (\textit{PADA} vs \textit{PADA-DN}); and (b) utilizing an autoregressive component, where the generated DRF prompts are used by the task classification component (\textit{PADA} vs \textit{PADA-NC}).
+\paragraph{PADA Ablation Models} As shown in Table~\ref{tab:rumour and mnli}, \emph{PADA} outperforms all of its variants (\S~\ref{sec:ablation models}) in 6 out of 10 text classification settings overall.
+Furthermore, in the sequence tagging task (Table~\ref{tab:absa}), \emph{PADA} outperforms its simpler variants (Prompt-\{DN, REW\}, PADA-NP) in all 4 setups, and Prompt-RDW, PADA-NM in 3 out of 4 setups.
+These results highlight the importance of our design choices: (a) including DRFs in the example-specific prompts, tailoring them to express the relation between the source domains and the test example (\emph{PADA} vs \textit{Prompt-\{DN, RDW, REW\}}); (b) utilizing an autoregressive component, where the generated DRF prompts are used by the task classification component (\emph{PADA} vs \textit{PADA-NP}); and (3) leveraging a multi-task training objective (\emph{PADA} vs \textit{PADA-NM}).
+A noticeable difference in the aspect prediction results from text classification results is the weakness of \textit{Prompt-DN}, which is outperformed by all baseline models (\S~\ref{sec:baseline models}) in 2 setups, and by 2 of these models in a third setup, as well as on average across all setups.
+This is yet another indication of the importance of the DRFs in the prompt generated by \emph{PADA}.